-You may encouter problems when you try to log in to Control Center.
-For example, if you know they're entering the correct username and password, but keep getting an error message.
-Or, if you enter your login credentials, but the Log In button grays out and becomes unclickable.
+You may encounter problems when you try to log in to Control Center.
+For example, if you know you're entering the correct username and password, but keep getting an error message.
+Or, if you enter your login credentials, but the button grays out and becomes unclickable.
 These issues are fixable.

-If you feel certain you're entering the correct username and password, the problem might be how you're entering the information.
+If you're certain the username and password are correct, the problem might be how you're entering the information.

+If you're account is locked, you'll receive an email with instructions on how to proceed.
 If your login credentials are correct, the problem could be with your browser.
-If Control Center is running slowly, that could be a browser problem:
+If Control Center is running slowly, that could be a browser problem, try the following:

-If none of these things work, close and restart your browser.
+If none of these things work, close your browser and restart it.

 Sometimes login problems have to do with your IP address.
 For instance, if you work for a government agency and have tried the things mentioned in this article without success, you should consult your IT department.
 The problem may be that your computer was temporarily disconnected from your network.
 Resetting, or renewing, your static IP address could solve the problem.